 - Avoid using stamp patterns with deep grout lines or rough surface textures, which can be uncomfortable to walk on in bare feet and also allow water to collect.

-- Set off your pool deck and add decorative interest by installing a pool border, or coping, in a contrasting color and pattern.
-Options include broom-finished concrete, limestone, concrete tile, and hand-scored concrete.
+- Set off your pool deck and add decorative interest by installing pool coping, in a contrasting color and pattern.
+Options include stamped coping, broom-finished concrete, limestone, concrete tile, and hand-scored concrete.